dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 * SQL scripts can be reviewed for accuracy; this is important since applying schema changes to production databases is a potentially dangerous operation that could involve data loss.
 * In some cases, the scripts can be tuned to fit the specific needs of a production database.
-* SQL scripts can be used in conjunction with a deployment technology.
+* SQL scripts can be used in conjunction with a deployment technology, and can even be generated as part of your CI process.
 * SQL scripts can be provided to a DBA, and can be managed and archived separately.

 ### [.NET Core CLI](#tab/dotnet-core-cli)